sprusaka/learning-bioinfo/chap_01_dna/README.md

 ```

-The program will output a text file in the `output` directory with base names in the first column and base counts in the second column.
+The program will output a text file with base names in the first column and base counts in the second column.
+The file will be written to a pre-created `output` directory.

 ```
 $ ./dna.py ATGC